 Chateau Lafite Rothschild The Modern Age

-Prior to 1996, the property had its share of ups and downs.The 1960’s and 1970’s was a dismal period for Lafite Rothschild.
+Prior to 1996, the property had its share of ups and downs.The 1960’s and 1970’s was a dismal period for Chateau Lafite Rothschild.
 Unless they can be picked up for a song, wines from those vintages should be avoided.
-But since 1996, Lafite Rothschild has not looked back producing some of the best wine in their history.
+But since 1996, Lafite Rothschild has not looked back producing some of the best wine in their history!
 Sadly, only multi-millionaires can afford to purchase it today.
 But, price aside, there is no denying the level of quality.
 In 2003 Lafite Rothschild produced a wine that is possibly unequaled by the estate at any time in their long history.
-2009 and 2010 are not far behind.
+2009, 2010 and 2016 are not far behind.

 Chateau Lafite Rothschild Vineyards, Terroir, Grapes, Winemaking